ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### Object Types have Methods that Make it Easier to Create and Add Content

-Adding custom types, and subsequently adding proeperties and variables to types can be done like so:
+Adding custom types, and subsequently adding properties and variables to types can be done this way:

 ```C#
 var animalNameSpace = md.NamespacesDictionary["animal"].Value;